Kitchen recycling is my favorite hobby.

 Naturally, this method could be applied to any other citrus fruit.

-Using a sharp vegetable peeler (I like this one), peel off the lemons’ peel in thin ribbons, making sure to get only the top colored layer of peel, and none of the white pith, which is bitter.
+- Using a sharp vegetable peeler (I like this one), peel off the peel off the lemons in thin ribbons, making sure to get only the top colored layer of peel, and none of the bitter white pith.
 (The naked lemons can now be juiced as you normally would.)

 The roasted lemon peel powder will keep for a few months in a spice jar, preferably in the fridge.